starwit/lj-projectbuilder/README.md

 The Project Builder provides a configuration interfaces for creating new projects and applications.

+The lj-projectbuilder is deployed at https://lj.starwit.de/ljprojectbuilder/ contact info@starwit.de for access and more information.

 <p align="center"><img src="docs/imgs/lJProjectBuilder.png" alt="drawing" style="width:50%;"/></p>

 ## How Tos